A new look for just a few dollars

 - Cut out shapes from bold or primary contact paper and use to decorate a child's bathroom.

 Flat sheets are so inexpensive, especially at places like Walmart.
-They probably aren't the kind that most of us want to sleep on.
-However, they are affordable large pieces of fabric, which can change the way a room feels in a pinch!
+They are affordable large pieces of fabric, which can change the way a room feels in a pinch!

 - Add clip on curtain rings for instant window treatment.